 Recycling of electronics ensures these materials are safely managed, and that valuable materials such as steel, glass, and plastic, as well as precious metals such as copper, gold, tin, silicon, and aluminum are reclaimed for the manufacturing of new products.
 Reusing and recycling raw materials from electronic waste conserves natural resources and avoids air and water pollution.

 The Portage and Valparaiso street departments collect electronics at the curbs of their residents for recycling, a service available through their partnership with the Recycling and Waste Reduction District of Porter County.
 Other waste haulers around the county will not pick up electronics from their customers; however, these residents have many convenient recycling opportunities available to them.

 The district owns and operates the Boone Grove compost site, while it partners with the Valparaiso Public Works Department to help manage the Valpo site and provide expanded recycling opportunities.
 Municipalities have also partnered with the district to create the following electronics drop-off sites:

 These locations ONLY accept electronics, though, and it is best to call them to confirm their hours of operation.

 Electronics Recycling Drop-Off Guidelines: These are DROP-OFF sites.
 Individuals dropping off electronics for recycling are responsible for taking their items from their vehicles and placing their items into designated bins.
 Contact the

-We hold an annual collection event.
+We hold an annual collection event where we accept many items, including electronics.
 Check to see if we are accepting electronics at our One Stop Drop so you can bring all of your materials to one single place.